DataRevivalist/Sentiment-Analysis-for-Customer-Feedback/reports/README.md

-All figures are saved automatically when the notebooks are run.
+All figures are automatically saved when the notebooks are run, except for the dashboard figures, which were captured as screenshots.
-The ShopEase_Methodology_Justification.docx documents the reasoning behind every tool, library, and model choice in the project.